efdevcon/devcon-website/src/content/pages/es/terms-of-use.md

 ---
-title: DIP process
+title: Terms of use
 template: content
-parent: get-involved
+parent: footer
-order: 1
+order: 5
 showInMenu: true
 autoTranslated: true
 ---

-DIP process
+Terms of use